 Plus, because it’s a crowdfunding website, there are absolutely no credit checks.
 Kiva vets its applicants based on what it calls social underwriting.
 Kiva explains that social underwriting requires a Kiva Trustee or community members, like friends and family, to endorse and start funding your business before your business will go live on the website.

 With Kiva, your loan can take a while longer to reach you—you’re given 30 days on the crowdfunding website to gather your funds.
 But if you’re looking for another alternative for no-credit loans, Kiva is a unique and solid option.

 - Low interest rates

 Fundbox: Most flexible

-Fundbox is ideal in that it simply looks at your business accounts to determine whether or not you’re a good choice for a loan—no credit reports necessary.
+Fundbox is ideal in that it primarily looks at your business accounts to determine whether or not you’re a good choice for a loan.
+(You do need at least a 500 personal credit score.)
 And it’s extremely fast.
 Fundbox evaluates your eligibility within minutes of your loan application submission, and you can get that money in as little as 24 hours.

-Fundbox offers line of credit options and invoice factoring, which can give your small business up to $100,000 to work worth.
+Fundbox offers line of credit options, which can give your small business up to $100,000 to work with.
 A line of credit is repaid with a weekly flat-rate fee, so you can pay it off every week without stressing over changing fees.
 Plus, the nice thing about a line of credit is that it works like a credit card—you’re only charged for what money you actually spend up to your credit limit, allowing you to keep better control of your funds and cash flow.

 The only downside to Fundbox?
 At $100,000, the maximum credit limit is lower than other brands, and Fundbox is known for relatively high interest rates.